klae01/ma2mba/README.md

 ## About

+Ma2mba optimizes memory usage by leveraging multi-axis gradient checkpointing, ensuring that memory scales independently of the number of layers.
+This advancement makes Ma2mba a powerful extension to Mamba, particularly for long-sequence tasks such as language modeling, long video processing, and genomic sequence analysis.

-Mamba is a new state space model architecture showing promising performance on information-dense data such as language modeling, where previous subquadratic models fall short of Transformers.
+Mamba itself is a state space model architecture showing promising performance on information-dense data such as language modeling, where previous subquadratic models fall short of Transformers.
 It is based on the line of progress on [structured state space models](https://github.com/state-spaces/s4), with an efficient hardware-aware design and implementation in the spirit of [FlashAttention](https://github.com/Dao-AILab/flash-attention).

 ## Installation

-- [Option] `pip install causal-conv1d>=1.4.0`: an efficient implementation of a simple causal Conv1d layer used inside the Mamba block.
-- `pip install mamba-ssm`: the core Mamba package.
-- `pip install mamba-ssm[causal-conv1d]`: To install core Mamba package and causal-conv1d.
+- `MAMBA_FORCE_BUILD=TRUE pip install . --no-build-isolation --no-binary :all:`
-- `pip install mamba-ssm[dev]`: To install core Mamba package and dev depdencies.
+- `pip install causal-conv1d>=1.4.0 triton`

-It can also be built from source with `pip install .` from this repository.

-Try passing `--no-build-isolation` to `pip` if installation encounters difficulties either when building from source or installing from PyPi.
-Common `pip` complaints that can be resolved in this way include PyTorch versions, but other cases exist as well.

 Other requirements:
 - Linux